YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 }
 ```

-Thus any casts whivh are automattically inserted in C# x.0, will have to be manually inserted in C# 7.0.
+Thus any casts whivh are automatically inserted in C# x.0, will have to be manually inserted in C# 7.0.

 This in and of itself is not a problem.
 It does however makes this design less attractive than Design1, where covariant return types would be able to be consumed identically from C# 7.0 and other .Net languages as from C# X.0.